Parsa2820/os-project/report/project2.md

 ## Changes Compared to [The Design Document](../design/project2-design.md)
 ### Sleep timer

-in the beginning and when the target design was written, a lock was implemented to handle a specific race condition but in practice this condition never occurred, so the lock was removed to make the implementation code as simple as possible.
+In the beginning and when the target design was written, a lock was implemented to handle a specific race condition but in practice this condition never occurred, so the lock was removed to make the implementation code as simple as possible.

+### Priority scheduling

+The "struct * lock waiting" parameter has been added to the thread struct.
+This parameter is added to specify the lock that the thread is waiting for, and it is used to donate nested priority.
+The "list_elem elem" parameter has been added to the lock struct so that the linked list feature in the "acquired_locks" list can be used.
+The "struct thread * thread" parameter has been added to the "semaphore_elem" struct so that a thread with higher priority in the conditional variables waiting can be selected.

 ## Group Members Contributions
 - Parsa Mohammadian: Scheduling labratory